Under 22s Travel Scheme

 • Local council: if you cannot apply online please contact your local council who can tell you how to proceed.

 getyournec.scot provides all the information needed to apply, we have also provided some more info below which you may find useful.

 Many children and young people already have an NEC or Young Scot NEC.
 However, this cannot be used to travel by bus for free.
-For free bus travel those eligible must replace their current card with a new one, the application must have been made in 2022.
+For free bus travel those eligible must replace their current card with a new one.

 Proof of identity (your name and age), proof of residence (where you usually live) and a photograph if you are aged 11 years old or older.
 Documents include birth certificate or passport, digital image of child if over 11.
 If you are a parent/guardian applying on behalf of a five to 15 year old you must provide the same documentation as the child (we would recommend obtaining a Yoti account.
 This account can then be used to verify your identity when applying for an NEC or Young Scot NEC on GETYOURNEC.SCOT.

 For replacements and to apply for a new National Entitlement Card (NEC) or a Young Scot NEC visit getyournec.scot.

 Why a new National Entitlement Card (NEC) or Young Scot NEC is required

 Digital access to the free bus travel scheme will be added to your new card.
 All bus journeys made under the scheme must be recorded so the Scottish Government can reimburse operators for the fare.
 Tapping the NEC or Young Scot NEC on the ticket machine each time you travel makes this possible.
 If

 The Young Persons’ Free Bus Travel Scheme for Under 22s means those eligible can travel anywhere in Scotland on local and long-distance bus services, apart from a few exceptions such as premium-fare night buses, city sightseeing buses, and some airport transfer services.